ronb12/Faith-Journal/PRIVACY_POLICY.md

 # Privacy Policy

-**Last Updated:** November 20, 2025
+**Last Updated:** November 21, 2025

 ## 1. Introduction

 We are committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the Faith Journal app ("App").
+This Privacy Policy explains how your data is stored and used when you use the Faith Journal app ("App").

+**Important:** According to Apple's App Store definition, we do **NOT** collect data that is transmitted off your device in a way that allows us or third-party partners to access it.
+All data you create is stored locally on your device and may be synced to Apple's iCloud (if you enable it).
+We do not have access to your data stored in iCloud, and we do not use third-party analytics or advertising services.

 By using the App, you consent to the data practices described in this policy.

-## 2. Information We Collect
+## 2. Information Storage and Usage

-We collect the following types of information:
+**Important Note:** According to Apple's App Store definition, we do **NOT** collect data that is transmitted off your device in a way that allows us or third-party partners to access it.
+All data you create is stored locally on your device and synced via Apple's iCloud service (if you enable iCloud sync).
+We do not have access to your data stored in iCloud.

+The App stores the following information **locally on your device** for app functionality:

 **Personal Information:**
 - Name and email address (if you choose to provide them)